jont-imperas/riscv-dv/docs/source/extension_support.rst

 ------------------------

 Bit manipulation tests are added in target "rv32imcb" or "rv64imcb".
-Here is the example to run bitmanip test with both ISS (spike and ovpsim).
+Here is the example to run bitmanip test with both ISS (spike and riscvovpsimplus).
 The instruction trace from these ISS will be cross compared::

     run --target rv32imcb --test riscv_b_ext_test --iss spike,ovpsim